 Presented below is a brief discussion regarding items in the table.
-Comparisons to assumptions and methods are made to the assumptions and methods used in the previous valuation conducted in 2017.
+Comparisons to assumptions and methods are made to the assumptions and methods used in the previous valuation conducted in 2019.

-Investment results - Market value returns on plan assets during the fiscal year ending June 30, 2018 was 8.19%.
+Investment results - Market value returns on plan assets during the fiscal year ending June 30, 2020 was 4.9%.
 Investment performance is not reflected immediately in the valuation asset amount.
 Valuation assets are based on a ten year moving average of market values.
-The rate of return on valuation assets during the same period was approximately 7.2% per annum (very close to assumed return of 7.25% per annum).
+The rate of return on valuation assets during the same period was approximately 8.3% per annum (over 1% greater than the assumed return of 7.25% per annum), which resulted in a decrease in the contribution rate.

-Salary Increases - The annual weighted-average rate of salary increase during the 2017-2018 period for both the Teacher and State groups were above the assumed age-based rate, which resulted in an increase in the contribution rate.
+Salary Increases - The annual weighted-average rate of salary increase during the 2019-2020 period for the Teacher group was slightly less than the assumed age-based rate, which resulted in a small reduction in the contribution rate.
+The annual weighted-average rate of salary increase during the 2019-2020 period for the State group was above the assumed age-based rate, which resulted in an increase in the contribution rate.